abelzx/nexmo-developer/_documentation/redaction/overview.md

 Under GDPR, your customers can come to you and ask for all of the information that you hold on them.
 While each organisation will need to determine the appropriate way to implement their request process, Nexmo can help by providing data about what information is held in the platform, if necessary.

 Data held on an individual by Nexmo can be obtained using the following methods:

+* Customer dashboard
+* Message search API
+* Reporting API

+Each of these options is described in more detail in the following sections.

 ### Customer Dashboard